MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-analytics/development-storage-files-storage-access-control.md

 ### Managed Identity

-**Managed Identity** (also known as MSI) is a feature of Azure Active Directory (Azure AD) that provides Azure services for AQL Analytics on-demand and deploys an automatically managed identity in Azure AD.
+**Managed Identity** is also known as MSI.
+It's a feature of Azure Active Directory (Azure AD) that provides Azure services for SQL on-demand.
+Also, it deploys an automatically managed identity in Azure AD.
 This identity can be used to authorize the request for data access in Azure Storage.

 Before accessing the data, the Azure Storage administrator must grant permissions to Managed Identity for accessing the data.
 Granting permissions to Managed Identity is done the same way as granting permission to any other AAD user.

 ## Creating credentials

-To query a file residing in Azure Storage, your SQL Analytics on-demand endpoint needs a server-level CREDENTIAL that contains the authentication information.
-A credential can be added by running the [CREATE CREDENTIAL](https://docs.microsoft.com/sql/t-sql/statements/create-credential-transact-sql?view=sql-server-2017) statement and providing a CREDENTIAL NAME argument that must match either part of the path or whole path to data in Storage (see below).
-Please note that the FOR CRYPTOGRAPHIC PROVIDER argument is not supported.
+To query a file located in Azure Storage, your SQL on-demand end point needs a server-level CREDENTIAL that contains the authentication information.
+A credential is added by running [CREATE CREDENTIAL](https://docs.microsoft.com/sql/t-sql/statements/create-credential-transact-sql?view=sql-server-2017).
+You'll need to provide a CREDENTIAL NAME argument.
+It must match either part of the path or the whole path to data in Storage (see below).

+> [!NOTE]
+> The FOR CRYPTOGRAPHIC PROVIDER argument is not supported.

 For all supported authorization types, credentials can point to an account, a container, any directory (non-root), or a single file.